Mercedes-Benz first series automatic transmission: Planetary gearset concept first design

-Layout
+Specifications

-The Mercedes-Benz 600 from April 1964, the first post-war "Grand Mercedes", is powered by the Mercedes-Benz M100 engine.
+The Mercedes-Benz 600, which was unveiled in September 1963 at the International Motor Show in Frankfurt, went into production in September 1964 and was the first post-war "Grand Mercedes", powered by the Mercedes-Benz M100 engine.
 This made a gearbox for the highest demands of luxury vehicles necessary.

-The design of the gearbox in the range was out of the question from the outset.
-The introduction of the 600 was therefore taken as an opportunity to develop a completely new design for the automatic transmission.
+The 1st automatic transmission generation was out of the question from the start.
+The introduction of the 600 was therefore taken as an opportunity to develop a completely new design for the automatic transmission, at Mercedes-Benz later referred to as 2nd automatic transmission generation.

+Mercedes-Benz licensed a variant – featuring cross-coupled ring gears and carriers instead of coupled sun gears – of the Simpson planetary gearset in order to replace the original epicyclic gearset of the first design and thereby eliminate the need for group changes.

 Models

 1964: K4B 050

-The first model with this new layout was the K4B 050 (without type designation).
-Beside the new layout the number of pinions is doubled from 3 to 6 to handle the much higher torque of the big block V8 engine.
+The first model with the new design was the K4B 050.
+Beside the new layout the number of pinions is doubled from 3 to 6 to handle the much higher torque of the big block V8 engine M 100.

 1967: K4C 025

-After the satisfactory experience with the new design, it was adopted in 1967 for the new core model K4C 025 (Type 722.2) of the first automatic transmission series from Mercedes-Benz.
-With the small block V8 engine M 116, the K4A 040 (Type 722.2) was launched as a reinforced version of the same design.
+After the satisfactory experience with the new design, it was adopted with slightly different gear ratios in 1967 for the new core model K4C 025 (Type 722.2) of the 2nd automatic transmission generation from Mercedes-Benz.

+1969: K4A 040

+With the introduction of the small block V8 engine M 116, the K4A 040 (Type 722.2) was launched, which is a reinforced version of the K4C 025 with the same gear ratios to accommodate the increased torque.